mrocklin/mrocklin.github.io/laser-eye-correction.md

 I went from deciding to explore this procedure to having my eyes lasered in about two weeks (this felt fast).
 The procedure itself took only a couple of minutes.
 In general I have no regrets and my eyesight today is good.

-*This post is long, rambling, and has nothing to do with my usual topica of startups and tech.
+*This post is long, rambling, and has nothing to do with my usual topics of startups and tech.
 Most of my regular readers may wish to skip it.*

 Motivation
 ----------

-I’ve been wearing glasses since I was 10 or so.
+I’ve been wearing glasses since I was 10 years old.
 I wore contacts for much of my twenties, but found them tiresome and switched back to glasses.
 I’m 37 today.
-I mostly wear contacts when I’m in a highly social situation like a date, going on a long drives and want sunglasses, or doing something physical where glasses are not advised, like swimming in the ocean.
-When I wear contacts they eventually irritate my eyes, and so I generally am averse to wearing them.
+I mostly wear contacts when I’m in a highly social situation, going on a long drive and want sunglasses, or doing something physical where glasses are not advised, like swimming in the ocean.
+When I wear contacts they eventually irritate my eyes, and so avoid wearing them.

-LASIK / corrective eye surgery always weirded me out, and I was risk averse, so I never really considered it.
-However, I’ve had a few friends recently who have done it and spoke about how easy it was.
+LASIK / corrective eye surgery always felt weird, and I am risk averse, so I never considered it.
+However, I have a few friends who recently underwent the procedure and spoke highly of it.
 I also had a couple weeks where work wasn't as engaging, and so I decided to ask my optometrist.
 He said “Yup.
 We recommend this group.
 They’re quite good.”

 Day 0
 -----